spiffe/tornjak/docs/quickstart/README.md

 NAME           READY   AGE
 spire-server   1/1     26s
 ```
+NOTE: You may initially see a `0/1` for READY status.
+Just wait a few minutes and then try again

 ### Deploying the agent and creating test entries

 The following steps will configure and deploy the SPIRE agent.
+NOTE: In a windows environment, you will need to replace the backslashes (\) below with backticks (`) to copy and paste into a windows terminal
 ```console
 kubectl apply \
     -f agent-account.yaml \